Random dynamics on real and complex projective surfaces: Measure rigidity

-Now, we follow step by step the proof of Theorem \ref{thm:rigidity}, only insisting on the points requiring modification.
+\begin{proof} Let us start with a preliminary remark.
+Assume that $\mu(C)>0$ for some irreducible curve $C\subset X$; since $\mu$ does not charge any point the support of $\mu_{\vert C}$ is Zariski dense in $C$, and $C$ is an $f$-periodic curve.
+But $f$ being a Kummer example, such a curve is a rational curve $C\simeq \P^1(\C)$ (obtained by blowing-up a periodic point of a linear Anosov map on a torus), on which $f$ has a north-south dynamics; thus, all $f$-invariant probability measures on $C$ are atomic, and we get a contradiction.
+This means that the assumption ``{\emph{$\mu$ has no atom}}'' is equivalent to the assumption ``{\emph{$\mu$ gives no mass to proper Zariski closed subsets of $X$}}''.
+Now, we follow step by step the proof of Theorem \ref{thm:rigidity}, only insisting on the required modifications.
 Since $\mu$ does not charge any curve, we can contract all $f$-periodic curves, and lift $(f,\mu)$ to $({\tilde{f}}, {\tilde{\mu}})$, where ${\tilde{f}}$ is a linear Anosov diffeomorphism of some compact torus $\C^2/\Lambda$ and ${\tilde{\mu}}$ is an ${\tilde{f}}$-invariant probability measure (see~\cite{Cantat-Zeghib} for details on Kummer examples).
 We deduce that $\tilde{\mu}$ is hyperbolic for ${\tilde{f}}$ and then, coming back to $X$, that $\mu$ is hyperbolic for $f$.
-Case~3 of the proof of Theorem \ref{thm:rigidity} only requires hyperbolicity of $\mu$ so it carries over in this case without modification.
+Case~3 of the proof of Theorem \ref{thm:rigidity} only requires hyperbolicity of $\mu$ so it carries over without modification.
 In Cases~1 and 2 we have to show that if $\Gamma = \langle f,g \rangle$ preserves a measurable line field or a pair of measurable line fields then $\Gamma^*$ is elementary.
-In either case we consider $ h = g f g\inv$ and up to possibly replacing $E^u_f$ by $E^s_f$ and $h$ by $h\inv$, we have that $E^s_f(x) = E^s_h(x)$ on a set of positive measure.
+In either case we consider $ h = g f g\inv$ and up to possibly replacing $E^u_f$ by $E^s_f$ and $h$ by $h\inv$, we have $E^s_f(x) = E^s_h(x)$ on a set of positive measure.
 But now $f$ and $h$ are Kummer examples so their respective stable foliations $\mathcal F^{s} _f$ and $\mathcal F^{s} _h $ are (singular) holomorphic foliations.
-From the previous reasoning $\mathcal F^{s} _f$ and $\mathcal F^{s} _h $ are tangent on a set of positive $\mu$-measure, so, since $\mu$ gives no mass to subvarieties we infer that $\mathcal F^{s} _f = \mathcal F^{s} _h$ and we conclude exactly as in Theorem \ref{thm:hyperbolic_kummer}. \end{proof}
+From the previous reasoning $\mathcal F^{s} _f$ and $\mathcal F^{s} _h $ are tangent on a set of positive $\mu$-measure; thus, $\mathcal F^{s} _f = \mathcal F^{s} _h$ because the support of $\mu$ is Zariski dense. \begin{vlongue} Then, we conclude exactly as in Theorem \ref{thm:hyperbolic_kummer}. \end{vlongue} \begin{vcourte} Moreover, every leaf of this foliation, except a finite number of algebraic leaves, is parametrized by $\C$ and the Ahlfors-Nevanlinna currents of these entire curves are all equal to the unique closed positive current $T^+_f$ that satisfies $\M(T^+_f)=1$ and $f^*T^+_f=\lambda(f)T^+_f$.
+This implies that $g^*$ preserves $\R_+[T^+_f]$ or permute it with $\R_+[T^-_f]$.
+Thus, a subgroup $\Gamma_0\subset \Gamma$ of index $\leq 2$ preserves $\R_+[T^+_f]$ and by~\cite[Thm.
+3.2]{Cantat:Milnor}, $\Gamma$ is virtually cyclic. \end{vcourte} \end{proof}